-The challenges of life can be overwhelming and we often don't know the way out.
+The challenges of life can be overwhelming.
+Often, we see no way out.
 In the face of heartbreak and disappointment, what do we do?

-In order to see fulfillment of the promises of God, we need to first come to terms with the fact that these promises are available specifically to us!
-He wants to fulfill His promises in our lives.
-But that doesn’t mean we don’t have a part to play in their fulfillment: we need to believe His promises and confess them.
+In order to see the fulfillment of God’s promises, we need to first believe that these promises are specifically for us.
+God wants to fulfill his promises for our lives.
+But that doesn’t mean we don’t have a part to play in their fulfillment: we need to believe his promises and claim them.

-Abraham God promised to give Abraham a son through his wife Sarah, even though both of them had passed child-bearing age.
+God promised to give Abraham a son through his wife Sarah even though both of them had passed child-bearing age.
 It looked impossible, but Abraham chose to believe God; and when he was 100-years-old, his son Isaac was born!

-The Israelites When they cried out to God to give them rest, He did.
+When they cried out to God to give them rest, he did.
 In fact, all of the promises God made to the Israelites through Moses were fulfilled.

-Mary The Lord sent the angel Gabriel to the virgin Mary to tell her that she would conceive and give birth to a son.
-Even though this was against the laws of nature, she chose to believe the word of the Lord, and it happened exactly like she was told!
+The Lord sent the angel Gabriel to the virgin Mary to tell her that she would conceive and give birth to a son.
+Even though this was against the laws of nature, she chose to believe the word of the Lord, and it happened exactly as announced!

-The Bible tells us Jesus is the same yesterday, today, and forever.
-If He made promises in the past and fulfilled them, then He will do the same today.
+The Bible tells us that Jesus is the same yesterday, today, and forever.
+If he made promises in the past and fulfilled them, then he will do the same today.
 He hasn’t changed.

 What’s our part?

-We need to believe and trust Him who has made the promise.
-It might take a while for God to fulfill His promise, so that means we have to persevere when things don’t happen as quickly as we would like.
+We need to believe and trust God, who has made the promise.
+It might take a while for God to fulfill his promise; that means we have to persevere when things don’t happen as quickly as we would like.
 But that’s where patience comes in.
-We can’t just sit around and wait, but we need to actively hold onto the promises of God, declaring them by faith, regardless of the situation or challenge we are going through.
+We can’t just sit around and wait; we need to actively hold on to the promises of God, declaring them by faith, regardless of the situation or challenge we are going through.

 5 Steps to Pray God’s Promises